input-output-hk/plutus-pioneer-program/docs/index.rst

 Plutus Pioneer Program Video Notes
 ==================================

-Welcome to the Plutus Pioneer Program video notes.
-These are written versions of the YouTube video tutorials by Lars Brünjes.
+These are my notes from the `series of videos by Lars Brünjes <https://github.com/input-output-hk/plutus-pioneer-program>`_ for the Plutus Pioneers Program.

+.. note:: If you find these notes useful and would like give support, please consider delegating some ADA to `CHESS Pool <https://chess.ihpapp.com>`__.

+The source code for the lectures can be found `here <https://github.com/input-output-hk/plutus-pioneer-program/tree/main/code>`_.

+These notes can be downloaded in PDF or ePub formats using the links at the bottom left of the page.
+Both formats are auto-generated and probably look ok, but I've not yet spent any time making adjustments to work on any issues with their presentation.

+To stay up-to-date with changes to these notes, you can follow me on Twitter @PoolChess.
 They are currently being updated for the second iteration of the program.

-.. note:: If you find these notes useful and would like give support, please consider delegating some ADA to `CHESS Pool <https://chess.ihpapp.com>`__.

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 1
    :caption: Contents:
    :numbered:

-   overview.rst
    week1.rst
    week2.rst
    week3.rst